Metroid Prime VR

 How It Plays

-The visor system is the star.
+The visor system is the star, and Primed makes it shine harder.
 Combat visor, scan visor, thermal visor, x-ray visor — each one slaps a full-screen filter across your vision.
 On a television, these are cool effects.
 In a headset, they feel like hardware toggles inside an actual helmet.
-The thermal visor in particular, with its grainy monochrome heat signatures and warping interference, is genuinely unsettling in close quarters.
+Scanning objects now means physically pointing at them with your controller, raising your arm to interrogate the environment.
+It feels less like a menu selection and more like an act of observation — because you’re literally reaching out and looking.
+The thermal visor, with its grainy monochrome heat signatures and warping interference, is genuinely unsettling in close quarters.
 The x-ray visor’s skeletal reveal of enemies you thought were solid hits harder when the distortion fills your peripheral vision.

 Stereoscopic 3D gives the environments volume you can’t get on a flat screen.
 The Chozo ruins have actual depth.
 The magma pools in Magmoor Caverns feel like pits rather than painted backdrops.
 When you drop into the morph ball and roll through tight tunnels, the sense of enclosure is far more immediate — which is either thrilling or suffocating, depending on your claustrophobia threshold.